instaclick/ICBaseTestBundle/README.md

 ## Introduction

-This bundle provides lower level support for functional tests on Symfony2.
+This bundle provides lower level support for unit and functional tests on Symfony2.
 Through the concept of helpers and loaders, this bundle supports individual support for test types, such as Command, Controller, Service, Validator, etc.

 This bundle requires that you are using, at least, Symfony 2.1.